SharePoint/sp-dev-docs/docs/spfx/viva/features/focus-feature/FocusFeatureTutorial.md

 }
 ```

-Create a new template file for the second quick view: **./src/adaptiveCardExtensions/focusFeature/quickView/template/QuickViewTemplate2.json**
+Create a new template file for the second Quick View: **./src/adaptiveCardExtensions/focusFeature/quickView/template/QuickViewTemplate2.json**

 ```json
 {